johnstevenson/json-works/README.md

 <a name="About"></a>
 ## About

-The library is intended to be used with complex or deeply-nested json structures.
-Or any place where it easier to do something like the following:
+The library is intended to be used with deeply-nested json structures.
+Or any place where it easier to do something like this:

 ```php
 <?php